-The future transportation network in Major Transit Station Area is designed to provide people of all ages and abilities with more healthy choices in their modes of travel such as walking, cycling and transit.
+The transportation network in Major Transit Station Areas will be designed to provide people of all ages and abilities with more healthy choices in their modes of travel such as walking, cycling and transit.
 A finer grain road network is fundamental to encouraging active transportation and creating a positive pedestrian experience, which in turn promotes transit use.

-To achieve a healthy and livable community, the transportation system will be designed to reduce reliance on the automobile in favour of more sustainable forms of connective transportation.
-Planning and development within Major Transit Station Areas will be based on the principles of transit-oriented development (TOD), where active transportation is supported through safe, well-designed and direct connections between and amongst uses and high order transit stations or stops.
+a) To achieve a healthy and livable community, the transportation system shall be designed to reduce reliance on the automobile in favour of more sustainable forms of connective transportation.
+Planning and development within Major Transit Station Areas will be based on the principles of transit-oriented development (TOD), where active transportation is supported through safe and well-designed connections between and amongst uses and higher order transit stations.
+Wayfinding shall be implemented to aid in convenient and direct connections to/from stations.

-- a) The 'Proposed Public or Private Street Network' is shown conceptually on Schedules 13A-13N. - b) The appropriate right-of-way of the 'Proposed Public or Private Street Network' will be determined through the development application process and should be sufficiently sized to accommodate Low Impact Development (LID). - c) Changes to the location or alignment of the 'Proposed Public or Private Street Network' as shown on Schedules 13A-13N will not require an amendment to this Plan provided that the general intent and purpose of this Plan is maintained. - d) A Transportation Impact Study (TIS) is required to be submitted in conjunction with a development application.
+- b) The Proposed Public or Private Street Network is shown conceptually on Schedules 13A-13N.
+A Transportation Impact Study (TIS) is required to be submitted in conjunction with a development application.
 The TIS will determine whether the development is consistent with the vision and goals of the Major Transit Station Area and will identify any local roadway modifications needed to maintain acceptable network operations.
 Through the review of the TIS, the City will determine whether the proposed street network is to be public or private.
-For all a private roads, the applicant will be responsible for providing the necessary easements and making other arrangements as may be necessary to the satisfaction of the City. - e) All proposed new streets will be developed applying Brampton's Complete Street Guidelines. - f) Vehicular access to parking, service facilities and loading areas will be achieved from local roads.
-Temporary or interim vehicular access from an existing road may be permitted as a condition of the development application process, or through an agreement with the City, until such time that a new local road and access are constructed. - g) Shared vehicular access, and shared service facilities internal to a block, are encouraged and may be pursued through landowner agreements, and implemented through the development application process. - h) The provision of future roads and other transportation infrastructure will be coordinated as development progresses to ensure that transportation infrastructure is provided for new residents and employees in a timely manner.
+For all private roads, the applicant shall be responsible for providing the necessary easements and making other arrangements as may be necessary to the satisfaction of the City. - c) The appropriate right-of-way of the Proposed Public or Private Street Network will be determined through the development application process and should also be sufficiently sized to accommodate Low Impact Development (LID). - d) Changes to the location or alignment of the Proposed Public or Private Street Network will not require an amendment to this Plan provided that the general intent and purpose of this Plan is maintained. - e) All proposed new and retrofitted streets will be developed in accordance with Brampton's Complete Street Guidelines. - f) Vehicular access to parking, service facilities and loading areas shall generally be achieved from local roads.
+Temporary or interim vehicular access from an existing road may be permitted as a condition of the development application process, or through an agreement with the city, until such time that a new local road and access are constructed. - g) Shared vehicular access, and shared service facilities internal to a block, are encouraged and may be pursued through landowner agreements, and implemented through the development application process.

-Mid-Block Connections
+Potential Mid-block Connections